 Carers | Free |

-Our general admission tickets are also Annual Passes, which give you unlimited entry to Kelmscott Manor for a year from the entry date (see website for T's & Cs).
-Ticket price includes access to Manor house, meadows and formal gardens.
+Tickets prices shown excludes Gift Aid Ticket price.
+Ticket includes access to Manor house, meadows and formal gardens.
 If you want to only visit the gardens and grounds, entrance is free.
 Any donations are always gratefully received.

 Kelmscott, Kelmscott